mobizt/ReadyMail/README.md

 The [Command.ino](/examples/Sending/Command/Command.ino) example showed how to use `SMTPClient::sendCommand()` to work with flags, message and folder or mailbox.

-## Email Reading
+## Receive Email

+The IMAP protocol supports fetching, searching and idling.
+The idle and fetch functions can be used to get the incoming email alert.

+While serach function with keywords also provides the mean to get the specific messages that match the search criteria e.g. unread, new, and flagged messages.

-To receive or fetch the Email, only `IMAPClient` calss object is required.
+To search, receive or fetch the email, only `IMAPClient` calss object is required.

 The `IMAPDataCallback` and `FileCallback` functions can be assigned to the `IMAPClient::fetch` and `IMAPClient::fetchUID` functions.